aws-samples/aws-appsync-calorie-tracker-workshop/2_APPSYNC/README.md

 You have successfully configured DynamoDB as an event source for the Lambda function.

----
+<details>
-For each of the above steps we have separate CloudFormation templates, however, you can deploy all the resources with one-click using the master template below (not recommended).
+You can deploy all the resources of this module with one-click using the master template below.
 Use it only if you want to save time.

-<details>
-<summary><b>AWS AppSync Master CloudFormation  template</b></summary><p>
+<summary><b>AWS AppSync Master CloudFormation template (Skip)</b></summary><p>

 Region| Launch
 ------|-----